salcedoe/MtMdocs/docs/volumeProcessing/medVolumeViewer.md

 >Here we have created two different Surface Renders by adjusting the position of the "Isosurface Value" slider.
 With this setting, the renderer connects voxels with similar intensities.

-Read more about surface rendering and `isosurface` in this [section of the documentation](volumeSurfaceModels.md).
+Read more about surface rendering and `isosurface` in the [Surface Rendering section of the documentation](volumeSurfaceModels.md).